pytest-dev/pytest/doc/en/deprecations.rst

 The ``--resultlog`` command line option has been deprecated: it is little used and there are more modern and better alternatives, for example `pytest-tap <https://tappy.readthedocs.io/en/latest/>`_.

+This feature will be effectively removed in pytest 4.0 as the team intends to include a better alternative in the core.

+If you have any concerns, please don't hesitate to `open an issue <https://github.com/pytest-dev/pytest/issues>`__.

 Removed Features
 ----------------